swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Simple.

-The first one doesn't do any work that it doesn't have to!
+Om doesn't The first one doesn't do any work that it doesn't have to!
 Om is a thoroughly *decoupled* design: data, views and control logic are not inextricably tied together.
 Many MVC implementations (and/or applications that use them) directly link together changes in the